jpcorb20/toxic-comment-server/README.md

     python transformer_finetune.py

-The final fine-tune model was pushed on huggingface.co's S3 bucket as:
+The final fine-tune model was pushed on my huggingface.co's account (a S3 bucket) as:

     jpcorb20/toxic-detector-distilroberta